ps9310/flutter-code-quality/README.md

 # flutter-code-quality

-An action that runs on PRs to format and test Flutter repos.
+This action is designed to format and test Flutter repositories on pull requests.
+It helps ensure that your code meets the required quality standards.

 ### Usage

+Follow the instructions below to integrate this action into your workflow.

 ```yml
 name: Pull Request
 on:
   pull_request: